 Yes.
 Email your requests to cancel pledges made online or by pledge form to firstname.lastname@example.org, and copy Becky Marx at email@example.com.
 However, please note that credit card transactions are immediate.
 If you would like to cancel a credit card pledge, please contact the America's Charities Donor Services Help Desk for assistance at firstname.lastname@example.org or www.charities.org/support.

 14. Why should I give through payroll deduction when I can send a check directly to the nonprofit(s) of my choice?

 Additionally, it is easier to make larger contributions through payroll deduction than by check.
-You can give as little as $2 per pay period through payroll deduction -- so you're not breaking your bank, while nonprofits can plan for strategic impact all year long.
-Most people find foregoing the cost of a soda each paycheck is easier on their budgets than writing a check for more than $100.
+You can give as little as $2 per pay period to each charity through payroll deduction -- so you're not breaking your bank, while nonprofits can plan for strategic impact all year long.
+Most people find foregoing the cost of a soda each paycheck is easier on their budgets than writing a single large check.
 You can give $260 to one of your favorite charities with just a $5 weekly donation via payroll deduction, which goes that much farther for the charities tackling our world’s greatest problems.